bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

 $$

 The mathematical details of this method are described in [Section 2.4 of the QSym² paper](../../about/authorship.md#publications).
-Here, it suffices to summarise the key ingredients that are required for this method to work.
+Here, it suffices to summarise the key ingredients and considerations that are required for this method to work.

 ## Requirements